webdevops/TYPO3-metaseo/Documentation/Constants/Index.rst

 Canonical Tag                    Publish canonical link if possible                           *enabled*
-                                 (TYPO3-cache is enabled and cHash is valid) or if user entered canonical tag into page options.          *disabled*
+                                 (TYPO3-cache is enabled and cHash is valid) or if user entered canonical tag into page options.

 Canonical Protocol Fallback      If no protocol is set via TYPO3's page properties, use       *disabled*
                                  this as a fallback to set a unique protocol for both http and https requests.
 Can be set to `http`, `https` or left empty to disable the fallback.
+If the web server serves both protocols and TYPO3's default `url_scheme` is used it is strongly recommended to explicitly specify this value to avoid duplicate content.

-Canonical Tag (Strict mode)      Enable strict mode (all wrong `GET` parameters will          *enabled*
+Canonical Tag (Strict mode)      Enable strict mode (unknown `GET` parameters will            *enabled*
-                                 generate a canonical-tag to the self without `GET` parameters).
+                                 generate a canonical-tag to the same URL without these `GET` parameters).

                                  e.g. `/index.php?id=123&foo=bar` would generate a
                                  Canonical-Tag pointing to `/index.php?id=123`